 A state of emergency is a governmental declaration that may suspend certain normal functions of government, may work to alert citizens to alter their normal behaviors, or may order government agencies to implement emergency preparedness plans.
 It can also be used as a rationale for suspending civil liberties.
 Such declarations usually come during a time of natural disaster, during periods of civil unrest, or following a declaration of war (therefore, in democratic countries many call this martial law, most with non-critical intent).
 Justitium is its equivalent in Roman law.

-constitution or a law that limits the powers that may be invoked during an emergency or rights suspended.
+In some countries, the state of emergency and its effects on civil liberties and governmental procedure are regulated by the constitution or a law that limits the powers that may be invoked during an emergency or rights suspended.
 It is also frequently illegal to modify the emergency law or Constitution during the emergency.

 In Brunei, state of emergency was declare due to The Brunei Revolt broke out on December 8, 1962 and was led by Yassin Affandi and his armed rebels.
 The rebels began co-ordinated attacks on the oil town of Seria, targeting the Shell oil installations and attacks on police stations and government facilities around the protectorate.
 Contemporary accounts also refer to it as the Brunei Rebellion.
 This uprising is seen as one of the first stages of the Borneo Confrontation.